Whoop 4 Review 2023, is it worth it? Is it accurate? Is it any good?

-The Whoop 4.0 Strap and app is clearly the market leader in its tightly-defined area of competition – wannabe Pro Cross-Fit athletes, team sports and pro sports.
+The Whoop 4.0 Strap and its app are clearly the market leader in its tightly-defined area of competition – wannabe Pro Cross-Fit athletes, strength-based athletes, team sports athletes and pro sports athletes.
 The relatively unique form factor and the superb app will also have wider appeal to athletes in other sports.

 Subscription prices always seem expensive, yet if you replace a high-end sports watch every couple of years, the overall cost of ownership is surprisingly similar.